instantOS/instantos.github.io/development/instantMENU.md

 Frecency keys on the printed output — `value` if present, otherwise the visible label — so duplicate labels with distinct values have distinct frecency entries.

+## Preselection

+`--preselect <VALUE>` starts with the first item whose output value matches selected.
+The output is the `value=` markup when present, otherwise the label;
+comparison is exact against the final list after stdin has been read.
+A leading hyphen is a valid value, so `--preselect -- -2` preselects an item printing `-2`.
+Without a match the first item stays selected. `--initial-text <TEXT>` instead pre-fills the input field.

 ## Keyboard essentials